brodriguez8774/DjangoExample/readme.md

 A very basic Django project, to show how the general framework functions.

 Note that the base project url will give a 404, and then list all possible valid urls, which are as follows:
 * /admin/ - These are the "admin" views that Django automatically generates.
-Apps 3 and 4 have customized these views as well.
+Apps 3, 4 and 5 have customized these views as well.
+App 6 does not have models and thus has no associated admin views.
 * /ex1/ - Standard urls for Example App 1.
 * /ex2/ - Standard urls for Example App 2.
 * /ex3/ - Standard urls for Example App 3.
 * /ex4/ - Standard urls for Example App 4.
+* /ex5/ - Standard urls for Example App 5.
+* /ex6/ - Standard urls for Example App 6.

 ## App Descriptions: